EvanYu1013/url-shortener/README.md

 - **URL Parameter Customization**: Enables the addition of custom UTM parameters or any key-value parameters to the target URLs for enhanced tracking.
 - **Multi-Tenant Management**: Supports a multi-tenant architecture, associating each shortened URL with a specific tenant, under which multiple users can operate.
 - **Tagging System**: Facilitates the management and categorization of URLs with one or multiple tags.
+- **Custom JavaScript**: Ability to add custom JavaScript code for each shortened URL.

 ## Database Schema